double-speak/doublespeak.github.io/_poems_2016/salute-and-wish.md

   twenty-two perhaps:\nborn in the countryside,\nschooled in the city.\n\nHe is tall, bespectacled, dressed\nin gray, short-haired:\nwhen he addresses me I think\nhe
-  knows nothing on politics \n\nand only tries to defend Latin\nand Greek against me; for he doesn’t know\nhow much I do love Latin, I do love Greek — and hair cut short.\nI look at him, he is tall and grey as an <em>alpìn</em>.\n\n“Here, come here, Fedro.\nHear me.
-My speech to you here\nis like a testament.\nBut beware, I bear no illusions\n\non you: I know, I know too well,\nthat you don’t have, nor wish for,\na free heart, that you can’t be sincere:\nbut though you’re dead, I’ll speak.\n\nDefend the mulberry pickets, the alder,\nin the name of the Gods, Greek or Chinese.\nDie for your love of vineyards.\nFor the orchards’ fig trees.
-For the stakes, the poles.\n\nFor your comrades’ shaved heads.\nDefend the fields between town\nand countryside, with their abandoned\ncobs.
-Defend the meadow\n\nbetween the town house and the canal.\nFarmsteads are Church-like:\nrelish this idea, keep it to heart.\nConfidence with sun and shower,\n\nyou know, is holy knowledge.\nDefend, conserve, prey!
-The Republic\nlives within, in the mother’s womb.\nFathers have searched and have come back searching,\n\nhere and there, between birth and death,\nchanging: but all this has passed.\nToday: defend, protect, pray.
+  knows nothing on politics \n\nand only tries to defend Latin\nand Greek against me; \nfor he doesn’t know\nhow much I do love Latin, \nI do love Greek — and hair cut short.\nI look at him, \nhe is tall and grey as an <em>alpìn</em>.\n\n“Here, come here, Fedro.\nHear me.
+My speech to you here\nis like a testament.\nBut beware, I bear no illusions\n\non you: I know, I know too well,\nthat you don’t have, nor wish for,\na free heart, that you can’t be sincere:\nbut though you’re dead, I’ll speak.\n\nDefend the mulberry pickets, the alder,\nin the name of the Gods, \nGreek or Chinese.\nDie for your love of vineyards.\nFor the orchards’ fig trees. \nFor the stakes, the poles.\n\nFor your comrades’ shaved heads.\nDefend the fields between town\nand countryside, \nwith their abandoned\ncobs.
+Defend the meadow\n\nbetween the town house and the canal.\nFarmsteads are Church-like:\nrelish this idea, keep it to heart.\nConfidence with sun and shower,\n\nyou know, is holy knowledge.\nDefend, conserve, prey! \nThe Republic\nlives within, in the mother’s womb.\nFathers have searched and have come back searching,\n\nhere and there, between birth and death,\nchanging: but all this has passed.\nToday: defend, protect, pray.
 Quiet!\nMay your shirt be\n\nneither black, nor brown.
 Quiet!
 Shall it be\ngrey.
 A nightshirt.\nHate him who wants to wake up,\nand to forget the Easters…\n\nNow, dead-dressed young man,\nI spoke to you for the Gods\nof the fields.
 There, where you were born.\nThere, where you have learned\n\ntheir Commandments.
-But in the City?\nThere Christ is not enough.\nYou need the Church: but it shall be\nmodern.
+But in the City?\nThere Christ is not enough.\nYou need the Church: \nbut it shall be\nmodern.
 And you need the poor.\n\nYou must defend, conserve, prey:\nlove the poor, though, love their diversity.\nLove their loneliness\nin this world, between fields and buildings\n\nwhere no word arrives\nof our world;
-  love the border\nthey set between us and them;\nlove the dialect they invent every morning,\n\nnot to be understood; not to share\ntheir happiness with anyone.\nLove the city’s sun and the misery\nof thieves; love the mother’s flesh in the child.\n\nIn this world of ours, speak out\nnot as a bourgeois, but as saint\nor soldier: a saint without ignorance,\na soldier without violence.\n\nCarry with saint’s or soldier’s hand\nthe intimacy with the King, a Right divine\nwhich dwells within us, in sleep.\nBelieve in the blind-honest bourgeois,\n\neven though he is an illusion: for\nmasters do have\ntheir masters too, and they are sons whose fathers\nare somewhere, out there.\n\nIt’s enough that this life’s\nfeeling is for all of us the same:\nnothing else matters, young man holding\nthe Book of no Word in your hand.\n\n<em>Hic desinit cantus</em>.
+  love the border\nthey set between us and them;\nlove the dialect they invent every morning,\n\nnot to be understood; not to share\ntheir happiness with anyone.\nLove the city’s sun and the misery\nof thieves; \nlove the mother’s flesh in the child.\n\nIn this world of ours, speak out\nnot as a bourgeois, but as saint\nor soldier: a saint without ignorance,\na soldier without violence.\n\nCarry with saint’s or soldier’s hand\nthe intimacy with the King, a Right divine\nwhich dwells within us, in sleep.\nBelieve in the blind-honest bourgeois,\n\neven though he is an illusion: for\nmasters do have\ntheir masters too, and they are sons \nwhose fathers\nare somewhere, out there.\n\nIt’s enough that this life’s\nfeeling is for all of us the same:\nnothing else matters, young man holding\nthe Book of no Word in your hand.\n\n<em>Hic desinit cantus</em>.
   Here,\ntake this weight on your shoulders.\nI can’t: nobody would understand\nthe scandal.
 An old man reveres\n\nthis world’s judgement, though\nhe doesn’t care.
   An old man reveres\nwhat he is in this world.
-He must\ndefend his nerves, worn-out,\n\nplay along the game he never played.\nTake this burden, young man who hates me:\ncarry it with you.
-It will shine through your heart.
+He must\ndefend his nerves, worn-out,\n\nplay along the game he never played.\nTake this burden, \nyoung man who hates me:\ncarry it with you. \nIt will shine through your heart.
 I’ll lightly\nwalk, going forward, always choosing\n\nlife and youth."
 note: |-
   <p>This piece by Pier Paolo Pasolini is meant as a dialogical testament, written in Friuli’s dialect and Italian both.
 It addresses a young fascist of the seventies, who may have appeared as the “natural enemy” of a gay and — at least nominally — communist poet.
 The poem asks this young fascist to undertake a deeper reactionary/conservative mission than fascism.
 To “defend, conserve, pray.”
 For — as far as my interpretation can go — the young fascist shares the distaste of modernity of Pasolini, and so may better understand the poet’s message than the leftist (and modernity enthusiast) youth.</p>